oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Extrae is the core instrumentation package developed by the Performance Tools group at BSC.
-Extrae is capable of instrumenting applications based on MPI, OpenMP, pthreads, CUDA1, OpenCL1, and StarSs1 using different instrumentation approaches.
-The information gathered by Extrae typically includes timestamped events of runtime calls, performance counters and source code references.
-Besides, Extrae provides its own API to allow the user to manually instrument his or her application.
+Extrae is the core instrumentation package developed bythe Performance Tools group at BSC.
+Extrae is capable of instrumentingapplications based on MPI, OpenMP, pthreads, CUDA1, OpenCL1, and StarSs1using different instrumentation approaches.
+The information gathered byExtrae typically includes timestamped events of runtime calls,performance counters and source code references.
+Besides, Extraeprovides its own API to allow the user to manually instrument his or herapplication.

-**URL**
+**More Information**

 https://www.bsc.es/computer-sciences/performance-tools